 Malala Yousafzai is a Pakistani activist for female education.
-She is very well know across the world for being a Human Rights advocate for education in her native Swat Valley in Northeast Pakistan.
+She is very well known across the world for being a Human Rights advocate for education in her native Swat Valley in Northeast Pakistan.
 I wanted to blog about her because she is one of the brightest, courageous, and most influential people alive today.
-She continues to be an inspiration for me as well as for many other people around the world.
+She continues to be an inspiration to me as well as for many other people around the world.
 I see her as the modern day Gandhi.

-On October 11, 2009 Archbishop Desmond Tutu named her for the International Children’s Peace Prize of the Dutch International Children’s advocacy group Kid’s Rights Foundation.
+On October 11, 2009, Archbishop Desmond Tutu named her for the International Children’s Peace Prize of the Dutch International Children’s advocacy group Kid’s Rights Foundation.
 Malala stood up for herself and for other girls using the national and international media to further her plight for girl’s rights to attend school worldwide.
-On December 19, 2011 Prime Minister Yousaf Raze Gilani awarded her the National Peace Award for Youth.
+On December 19, 2011, Prime Minister Yousaf Raze Gilani awarded her the National Peace Award for Youth.

-The assassination attempt got international media coverage and there was an overwhelming outcry of sympathy and support for Malala.
-Many heads of countries and diplomats showed their support for her such as Pakistani President Asif Ali Zardani, United States President Barack Obama, United Nations Secretary-General Ban Ki-Moon and British Foreign Secretary William Hague.
+The assassination attempt got international media coverage, and there was an overwhelming outcry of sympathy and support for Malala.
+Many heads of countries and diplomats showed their support for her such as Pakistani President Asif Ali Zardari, United States President Barack Obama, United Nations Secretary-General Ban Ki-Moon and British Foreign Secretary William Hague.
 Demonstrations were held in many Pakistani cities which resulted in over two million people signing the “Right to Education” petition, which in turn eradicated the first “Right to Education” bill in Pakistan.

-Her first appearance after the attack was on July 12, 2013 where she called for the worldwide access to education.
+Her first appearance after the attack was on July 12, 2013, where she called for the worldwide access to education.
 The United Nations named the event “Malala Day” which had an audience of over five hundred young education advocates from all over the world.
 After receiving many standing ovations for her speech, she presented the Chamber with “The Education We Want,” a youth resolution of education demand.

-On October 2014 Malala Yousafzai, at seventeen years old, became the first Pakistani and the youngest recipient of the Nobel Peace prize for her struggle against the oppression of children and young people and their right to education.
+On October 2014 Malala Yousafzai, at seventeen years old, became the first Pakistani and the youngest recipient of the Nobel Peace Prize for her struggle against the oppression of children and young people and their right to education.
 Malala continues her work and remains one of the kindest, brightest, and most beautiful souls that the world has ever encountered.